Editor’s Note: This post was updated in July 2018 to reflect current best practices.

 When another account tags your handle on their photo, you will get a notification.
 However, you might miss an important notice like this among other notifications for comment and likes.

-To solve for this, turn on the “manual” approval option to approve photos you are tagged in.
+To solve this, turn on the “manual” approval option to approve photos you are tagged in.
 This will give you a special notification for approval when an account tags you in a photo.
-To turn this on, begin on your profile page and click the furthest right icon just below your bio and above your photos.
-Then click the “…” icon in the upper right-hand corner, click “Tagging Options,” and click “Add Manually.”
+To view your currently tagged photos, begin on your profile page and click the second furthest right icon just below your bio and above your photos.

 20. Reorder and Delete Your Filters

 Did you know you can reorder your filters so that your favorite ones appear first?
 Once you land on the filter page of your post, scroll left through the filter options until you hit and click the “Manage” tile.
 Uncheck filters you want to delete, and click and drag your remaining filters to reorder them.